Use of Public School Property by Students for Religious Purposes

 Key point 13-07.
 Public school property may be used during noninstructional hours by students for religious purposes if noncurriculum-related student groups are permitted to use school property during noninstructional hours.

 Resource.
 In 1998, the federal government issued to every public school in America a document entitled "Religious Expression in Public Schools."
 This document was designed to inform public school administrators of the religious rights enjoyed by public school students while at school.

 In 1990, the Supreme Court upheld the constitutionality of the "Equal Access Act," which prohibits public high schools from denying any group access during noninstructional hours to school facilities if the same right is given to any noncurriculum related student groups.
 Board of Education v.
 Mergens, 496 U.S. 226 (1990).
 See also Van Schoick v.
-Saddleback Valley Unified School District, ...
+Saddleback Valley Unified ...

 This content is designed to provide accurate and authoritative information in regard to the subject matter covered.
 It is sold with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional service.
 If legal advice or other expert assistance is required, the services of a competent professional person should be sought.
 "From a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers and Associations."

 Due to the nature of the U.S. legal system, laws and regulations constantly change.
 The editors encourage readers to carefully search the site for all content related to the topic of interest and consult qualified local counsel to verify the status of specific statutes, laws, regulations, and precedential court holdings.